kasonyang/dbtool/docs/content/index.md

 # Overview

-DBTool is a table comparing tool.
+DBTool is a table comparing tool for mysql.

 # Installation